• Skip to primary navigation

 How to store

-This cornbread keeps at room temperature for 1 to 2 days.
+Keep this cornbread at room temperature for 1 to 2 days.

 Refrigerate this cornbread for up to 1 week in an airtight container.
 Let it cool completely on a wire rack before covering it with plastic wrap and placing it in an airtight container.